-- Employment Support Services that support a member with managing their mental health condition and addressing challenges as they work to restore, maintain and/or sustain employment. - Education Support Services that support a member with managing their mental health condition and addressing challenges that occur in educational settings. - Treatment Planning: A service activity to develop or update a member's course of treatment, documentation of the recommended course of treatment, and monitoring of a member's progress. - Therapy: Service activity that is a therapeutic intervention that focuses primarily on symptom reduction and restoration of functioning as a means to improve coping and adaptation and reduce functional impairments.
-Therapeutic intervention includes the application of cognitive, affective, verbal or nonverbal strategies based on the principles of development, wellness, adjustment to impairment, recovery and resiliency to assist a member in acquiring greater personal, interpersonal and community functioning or to modify feelings, thought processes, conditions, attitudes or behaviors which are emotionally, intellectually, or socially ineffective.
+- Employment Support Services that support a member with managing their mental health condition and addressing challenges as they work to restore, maintain and/or sustain employment. - Education Support Services that support a member with managing their mental health condition and addressing challenges that occur in educational settings. - Treatment Planning: A service activity to develop or update a beneficiary's course of treatment, documentation of the recommended course of treatment, and monitoring of a beneficiary's progress. - Therapy: Service activity that is a therapeutic intervention that focuses primarily on symptom reduction and restoration of functioning as a means to improve coping and adaptation and reduce functional impairments.
+Therapeutic intervention includes the application of cognitive, affective, verbal or nonverbal strategies based on the principles of development, wellness, adjustment to impairment, recovery and resiliency to assist a beneficiary in acquiring greater personal, interpersonal and community functioning or to modify feelings, thought processes, conditions, attitudes or behaviors which are emotionally, intellectually, or socially ineffective.
 These interventions and techniques are specifically implemented in the context of a professional clinical relationship.
-Therapy may be delivered to a member or a group of beneficiaries and may
+Therapy may be delivered to a beneficiary or a group of beneficiaries and may

-- include family therapy directed at improving the member's functioning and at which the member is present. - " Psychosocial Rehabilitation: A recovery or resiliency focused service activity which addresses a mental health need.
-This service activity provides assistance in restoring, improving, and/or preserving a member's functional, social, communication, or daily living skills to enhance self-sufficiency or self-regulation in multiple life domains relevant to the developmental age and needs of the member.
-Psychosocial rehabilitation includes assisting beneficiaries to develop coping skills by using a group process to provide peer interaction and feedback in developing problem-solving strategies.
+- include family therapy directed at improving the beneficiary's functioning and at which the beneficiary is present. - " Psychosocial Rehabilitation: A recovery or resiliency focused service activity which addresses a mental health need.
+This service activity provides assistance in restoring, improving, and/or preserving a beneficiary's functional, social, communication, or daily living skills to enhance self-sufficiency or self-regulation in multiple life domains relevant to the developmental age and needs of the beneficiary.
+Psychosocial rehabilitation includes assisting beneficiaries to develop coaching skills by using a group process to provide peer interaction and feedback in developing problem-solving strategies.
 In addition, psychosocial rehabilitation includes therapeutic interventions that utilize self-expression such as art, recreation, dance or music as a modality to develop or enhance skills.
-These interventions assist the member in attaining or restoring skills which enhance community functioning including problem solving, organization of thoughts and materials, and verbalization of ideas and feelings.
+These interventions assist the beneficiary in attaining or restoring skills which enhance community functioning including problem solving, organization of thoughts and materials, and verbalization of ideas and feelings.
 Psychosocial rehabilitation also includes support resources and/or medication education.
-Psychoeducation assists members to recognize the symptoms of their mental health condition to prevent, manage or reduce such symptoms.
-Psychosocial Rehabilitation, including psychoeducation, may include contact with significant support persons or other collaterals if the purpose of their participation is to focus on the treatment needs of the member.
-Psychosocial rehabilitation may be provided to a member or a group of beneficiaries.
+Psychosocial rehabilitation may be provided to a beneficiary or a group of beneficiaries.